alibaba/bifrostui/packages/bui-core/src/Popover/index.en-US.md

 ---
 group: Data Display
-name: Popover Tooltip Card
+name: Popover Card
 ---

-# Popover Tooltip Card
+# Popover Card

-The Popover component is commonly used to display tooltip-style card overlays that can be triggered by click or hover events, with customizable trigger behaviors.
+The Popover component is commonly used to display bubble-style card overlays, triggered by click or hover, with customizable trigger events.

-## Code Demos

-### Basic Usage
+## Basic Usage

-The Popover component can set trigger elements using `children` and set bubble content using `title` and `content`.
+The Popover component can use `children` to set the trigger element, and `title` and `content` to set the bubble content.

 ```tsx
 import { Popover } from '@bifrostui/react';